lineofflight/peddler/README.md

 end
 ```

-Or you may use environment variables if you have only a single set of credentials:
+Alternatively, use environment variables if you only have a single set of credentials:

 ```sh
 export MWS_MARKETPLACE_ID="A1F83G8C2ARO7P"